uie-com/email-tool/README.md

 └─ ...
 ```

-⸻

-🔐 Security Notes
+## 🔐 Security Notes
-	•	Keep all API keys server-side and out of client bundles.
+- Keep all API keys server-side and out of client bundles.
-	•	Scope integrations to the least privileges necessary.
+- Scope integrations to the least privileges necessary.
-	•	Rotate tokens regularly.
+- Rotate tokens regularly.
 Prefer short-lived tokens where supported.
-	•	Validate/escape any untrusted content before injecting into HTML templates.
+- Validate/escape any untrusted content before injecting into HTML templates.

-⸻

-🤝 Contributing
+## 🤝 Contributing
-	•	Small PRs preferred; include before/after screenshots for UI changes.
+- Small PRs preferred; include before/after screenshots for UI changes.
-	•	Add/edit config in /config rather than hard-coding behavior.
+- Add/edit config in `/config` rather than hard-coding behavior.
-	•	Extend transforms in /config/variable-transforms.tsx with tests.
+- Extend transforms in `/config/variable-transforms.tsx` with tests.

-⸻

-📄 License
+## 📄 License

 Internal use by default.
-If open-sourcing, add a LICENSE file (MIT recommended) and scrub secrets from commit history.
+If open-sourcing, add a `LICENSE` file (MIT recommended) and scrub secrets from commit history.